← Back to all posts

 What to do with this if you run a business

-If you're a small business owner reading Hauser's essay, the practical takeaway is probably not "go hire a new kind of employee."
-You likely can't anyway.
+Say you own a small business.
+You read Hauser's essay.
+The takeaway is not "go hire a new kind of employee."
+You probably can't anyway.
 It's more like this.

-If that's as far as you want to take it, hire someone like me to close the rest of the distance.
-The point is that the distance is much shorter than the old rules suggested.
-Hauser was writing about software hiring.
-I think the same reshaping is coming for how small businesses decide who to bring on, what to insource, and which problems to just solve themselves before anybody shows up to help.
+If that's as far as you want to go, hire someone like me to close the rest of the distance.
+The point is the distance is much shorter than the old rules said.
+Hauser wrote about software hiring.
+I think the same shift is coming for small shops.
+How they pick who to hire.
+What to keep in house.
+Which problems to just fix on their own before help shows up.

 The job went to the generalist with judgment.
 That's good news for most of us.